sla-000/flutter-self_animated_list/README.md

-# animated_list_view
+# self_animated_list

-Simple widget lists with animation when children list is changed
+AnimatedList with animation when list of the items changed

 ## Problem